luishdez/cookbook-mongodb-playground/README.md

-# Vagrant CentOS Boilerplate
+# cookbook-mongodb playground

-A basic vagrant project boiler plate
+This is a test project for mongodb chef cookbook

 ## Usage